elipski/Workspace/README.md

 # Notes
 Repository used for taking notes, and storing small bits of code that don't apply directly to current projects.

-To list .Net runtimes in Powershell:
+To list .Net runtimes in the .Net CLI:
 ```powershell
 dotnet --list-runtimes
 ```